 With proper care, your cabinetry will stay looking and working great for many years.
 Proper care includes providing an environment that is wood friendly.
 Controlled temperature and humidity with minimal changes from day to day and season to season will allow your cabinets to be their best.
 Temperature and humidity levels that are healthy and comfortable for humans are generally great for wood cabinetry as well.

-Although there are many cleaners that may work on our coating we recommend using dish soap and a soft cloth/ towel.
-For regular cleaning, a small amount of dish soap saturated throughout a damp washrag should do.
+Although there are many cleaners that may work on our coating we recommend using a mild dish soap and a soft cloth/ towel.
+Stay away form anything concentrated with a lot of added chemicals etc. For regular cleaning, a small amount of dish soap saturated throughout a damp washrag should do.
 Then wiping dry when finished to buff off any remaining residue haze from the soap will leave them looking new again.
 If there is any type of scuff or residue that is more stubborn add a dab of dish soap to a part of the rag with a little more water and gently wipe that area with the soapy area of the rag to take care of the difficult area.
 Dish soap should be enough for almost everything you will encounter.

 Wiping down your cabinets occasionally and preventing gunk from building up on them will keep the finish looking it’s best for a very long time.
 This is especially important on doors that get a lot of use, like cabinets with trash cans, where sticky residue buildup over time can compromise areas of the coating.